guoyu07/meta64/src/main/resources/public/doc/landing-page.md

 Jackrabbit Oak is an Adobe-sponsored Open Source project for creating the best world class JCR implementation.
 It is extremely high performance and hugely scalable largely due to Lucene as the search technology in use, and also because of MongoDB.
 As with any "NoSQL" the primary concern is indeed performance and scalability so the ACID transactions of an RDBMS are sacrificed for the "eventually consistent" model offered by a NoSQL approach.

-## Technical Notes
-* To build the app use maven.
-* You need to understand 'spring boot'
-* See application-*.properties files for configurations.
-* Pre-requisites: Java VM installed on machine, and MongoDB server up and running, with a database named 'meta64'
-* Currently uses default storage location for MongoDb
-* Once app is up and running go here: http://localhost:8083 (8083 port is currently the DEV profile port)
-* Refer to the 'docs' folder of the project for additional technical documentation.

 ## About the Developer
 Meta64 is a FOSS (Free Open Source Software) project created by Clay Ferguson.
-I'm a 48 yr old Java Developer living in Dallas.
-I have 25 years of coding experience consisting of 10yrs of C++ followed by 15 years of Java, and primarily on Web Apps.
+I'm a Java Developer living in Dallas, Texas.
+I have 25 years of coding experience consisting of 10 years of C++ followed by 16 years of Java, primarily on Web Apps, and mostly on analytical systems, accounting systems, and other database-intensive kinds of applications.

 **linkedin.com:** http://www.linkedin.com/in/wclayf
 **GitHub:** https://github.com/Clay-Ferguson